-Luckily in 2016 there are many options to cut the TV cord and keep watching your favorite shows.
+Luckily, there are many options to cut the TV cord and keep watching your favorite shows.

 Keep in mind there is always a degree of technicality when setting up a cord cutter setup.